JesusdelCas99/Kaggle-Challenge-House-Prices-Regression/README.md

 ## Model Summary
-The table below provides an overview of the models developed and fine-tuned for this competition:
+The table below provides an overview of the models developed and fine-tuned for this competition.
+To facilitate understanding, common acronyms from the fields of machine learning and deep learning have been employed.
+These include Mean Squared Logarithmic Error (MSLE), Learning Rate (LR), Early Stopping (ES), Leaderboard Score (LS), Split Ratio (SR), and Batch Size (BS).
+The relevance of these terms to the current work will become evident as they appear throughout the text.

-#### Acronyms
-- MSLE: Mean Squared Logarithmic Error
-- LR: Learning Rate
-- ES: Early Stopping
-- LS: Leaderboard Score
-- SR: Split Ratio
-- BS: Batch Size

 ### Machine Learning Models